Hotpoint Home Appliances

 How do I check if my Hotpoint appliance has a safety recall?

-Register your Hotpoint appliance at hotpoint.co.uk.
-Registration allows Hotpoint to contact you directly if a safety notice or recall affects your specific model.
+Register your Hotpoint appliance at hotpoint.co.uk – registration allows Hotpoint to contact you directly if a safety notice or recall affects your specific model.
 You can also check the product safety section of the Hotpoint website at any time for current notices.
-If you are concerned about the safe operation of your appliance, contact Hotpoint’s customer care team directly on 0333 207 2152 before using the appliance.
+If you own a Hotpoint, Indesit or Creda tumble dryer sold between 2004 and 2015, it may have been part of the historic fire-risk recall – check your model status on the Hotpoint website.
+If you are concerned about the safe operation of an appliance, stop using it and contact Hotpoint’s customer care team directly through the contact options on the Hotpoint website.

-Content disclaimer: The information on this page was researched and written in April 2026 and was accurate at the time of publication.
+The information on this page was researched and written in April 2026 and was accurate at the time of publication.
 Company ownership, product ranges, warranty terms, and safety notices are subject to change.
-Whitegoods Help recommends verifying all current details, including any product safety notices, directly with Hotpoint before making a purchase or using a Hotpoint appliance.
+Whitegoods Help recommends verifying all current details, including any product safety notices and customer service contact details, directly with Hotpoint before making a purchase or using a Hotpoint appliance.

-Sources: Hotpoint Wikipedia entry (en.wikipedia.org/wiki/Hotpoint); Hotpoint UK website (hotpoint.co.uk); Hotpoint UK service page (hotpoint.co.uk/service); Beko Europe About Us page (bekoeurope.com/about-us); Beko Europe homepage (bekoeurope.com).
+Sources include the Hotpoint Wikipedia entry (en.wikipedia.org/wiki/Hotpoint), the Hotpoint UK website (hotpoint.co.uk), the Hotpoint UK service pages (hotpoint.co.uk/service), the Beko Europe About Us page (bekoeurope.com/about-us), and the Beko Europe homepage (bekoeurope.com).
 All sources accessed April 2026.